segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 When you disable a source, collection or property, Segment no longer syncs data from that source.
 Segment won't delete any historical data from your warehouse.
 When you re-enable a source, Segment syncs all events since the last sync.
 This doesn't apply when a collection or property is re-enabled.
 Only new data generated after re-enabling a collection or property will sync to your warehouse.

-You can also use the [Integration Object](/docs/guides/filtering-data/#filtering-with-the-integrations-object) to control whether or not data is sent to a specfic warehouse.
+You can also use the [Integration Object](/docs/guides/filtering-data/#filtering-with-the-integrations-object) to control whether or not data is sent to a specific warehouse.

 ### Don't send data to any Warehouse